flaviagiammarino/blog-website/docs/_sources/blog/chronos_bedrock.rst.txt

 inputs discussed in the previous section and casts the Lambda function's JSON output to Pandas Dataframe.

-Next, the code makes two invocations: the first time it requests the forecasts over a past time window for which historical data is already available, which allows us to assess how close the forecasts are to the actual data, while the second time it requests the forecasts over a future time window for which the data is not yet available.

-In both cases, the Lambda function is invoked with a context window of 3 weeks to generate 1-day-ahead forecasts.

 .. code:: python

    import io